azureappserviceoss/wordpress-appservice-documentation/readme.md

 *For running production critical WordPress applications , we recommend to not use Marketplace template but an create an empty web app on App Service and migrate your wordpress app*

+The topic below is focused on setting up Wordpress on **Windows App Service**

 ### Understand database options for WordPress
 There are different options on what databases to use with WordPress app.